ssec/polar2grid/doc/source/image_processing_techniques.rst

 Non-linear True Color Scaling
 -----------------------------

-As a final step for some images, Geo2Grid scales the image values using a series of linear interpolation ranges to bring out certain regions of the image and lessen the effect of others.
+As a final step for some images, |project| scales the image values using a series of linear interpolation ranges to bring out certain regions of the image and lessen the effect of others.
 For lack of a better name, these multiple linear stretches